 Cooking measurements have evolved over centuries, from pinches and handfuls to today's standardized systems.
 The two main measurement systems used in cooking are the metric system (used worldwide) and the imperial system (primarily used in the United States).
-Understanding both systems and being able to convert between them is crucial for successfully following recipes from different sources.
+Understanding both systems and being able to convert between them helps with successfully following recipes from different sources.

 There's an ongoing debate in the culinary world about whether to measure ingredients by volume or weight.
 While volume measurements (cups, tablespoons) are common in American recipes, weight measurements (grams, ounces) are preferred in professional kitchens and European cookbooks.
 Here's why weight measurements are often considered more accurate: